MoBo is Volunteer-Run

-MoBo is a cooperative.
-Everything we do, and are, is contributed by our members on a volunteer basis.
-And we sure do a lot of awesome things…but we could use some more help!
+MoBo is a volunteer-run cooperative.
+Everything we are is contributed by members on a volunteer basis.
+A lot happens here, and we could always use more help!

-We believe that everyone has gifts and talents to contribute, and that our co-op, like our neighborhoods, become better when folks get involved and share those gifts.
-Remember: MoBo is a cooperative, which means we all have an equal share in making it thrive.
-There are many ways YOU can get involved!
+We believe that everyone has gifts and talents to contribute, and that our co-op, like our neighborhoods, becomes better when folks get involved and share those gifts.
+You do not need to know anything about bikes to volunteer at MoBo.

 Co-op Night (Tuesdays 6-9pm)

 Tuesday nights at MoBo are Co-op Night.
 This means instead of working on personal projects, members will be there each week from 6-9pm doing all the other stuff necessary to keep this place running smoove.
 It’s one of the best times to check out the co-op, plug yourself in, and give back to the little co-op that gives you so much.

 The type of volunteer work we do changes a bit each week depending on the needs of the co-op, but may include organizing our inventory of bikes available for adoption, receiving and processing donated bikes and parts, cleaning up the space, planning events, etc. We also sometimes hold committee meetings during this time, which also count as volunteering.

 Co-op Night is also a time you can work on repairing bikes that will be available for adoption.
 (Remember, no personal projects this night.)
 So if working on bikes is your thing, or you want to learn more by sharing the wrenching with others, this is a good opportunity.
 Your labor will directly support getting recycled bikes back on the road and into the hands of someone who will appreciate it.

 Volunteering for the Kids’ Day Program

 Our Kids’ Day program happens throughout the summer on Mondays from 5:30-8pm.
 We’re always in need of volunteers for a variety of duties to make this fun and constructive for our young ones!